 If someone starts being rude, ask them to leave.
 Also, assign an order in which the attendees will speak.
 No one can speak before their turn and steer the conversation the other way.
 Everyone should say something different from the others to avoid sounding preachy or complacent.

-Talk to an Addiction Professional
+Talk to a Professional Intervention Specialist

 Follow Up After the Intervention